-- Fit bottom of drive links between the teeth ٠ in the sprocket in the nose of the guide bar. - Fit chain drive links in bar groove. • Pull the bar forward until the chain is snug in the guide bar groove.
-Ensure all drive links are in the bar groove. - Now, install chain brake making sure the adjusting pin is positioned in the lower hole in the guide bar.
-Remember this pin moves the bar forward and backward as the screw is turned. - Install chain brake nuts and finger tighten only.
+- Fit bottom of drive links between the 7. teeth in the sprocket in the nose of the guide bar. - 8 Fit chain drive links in to bar groove. - Pull the bar forward until the chain is 9 snug in the groove of the bar.
+Ensure all drive links are in the bar groove. - 10.
+Hold guide bar against the saw frame and install the chain brake. - 11.
+Replace the chain brake nuts and tighten finger tight.
 Once the chain is tensioned, you will need to tighten chain brake nuts.